-Demi Lovato: Dancing With the Devil docuseries - How to watch
+How to watch Demi Lovato: Dancing With the Devil in the UK

-The US singer-songwriter has revealed in a trailer that she will explore her near fatal heroin overdose in 2018 in which she suffered three strokes and a heart attack".
+The US singer-songwriter will explore her near fatal heroin overdose in 2018 in which she suffered three strokes and a heart attack.

-Demi Lovato has released the trailer for her upcoming documentary, Dancing with the Devil.
+Demi Lovato released the trailer for her upcoming documentary, Dancing with the Devil, in February this year.

 The docuseries is set to explore the singer's heroin overdose in 2018, which almost caused her to lose her life.